sanger-cellular-informatics/Targeton-Designer/README.md

   "primer3_params": "/path/to/primer3/configuration/file"
 }
 ```
-Once, you add above configuration to `custom_config.json` file, you will be able to run the following commands:
+Once you add the above configuration to `custom_config.json` file, you will be able to run the following commands:

 ```
 ./designer.sh design --conf custom_config.json